Jasnih Daya

-Jasnih bin Daya (born 15 September 1974) is a Malaysian politician who has served as Member of the Sabah State Legislative Assembly (MLA) for Pantai Dalit since September 2020.
-He served as the State Assistant Minister of Finance of Sabah in the Gabungan Rakyat Sabah (GRS) state administration under Chief Minister Hajiji Noor and Ministers Hajiji and Masidi Manjun from October 2020 to January 2023.
-He is a member of Parti Gagasan Rakyat Sabah (GAGASAN), a component party of the Gabungan Rakyat Sabah (GRS) coalition.
-He was a member of the United Malays National Organisation of Sabah (Sabah UMNO), a component party of the Barisan Nasional (BN) coalition.
-He left Sabah UMNO for GAGASAN on 21 February 2023.
-He officially become the GAGASAN RAKYAT Divisional Chairperson of Pantai Dalit, Tuaran in 2023.
+Jasnih bin Daya (born 15 September 1974) is a Malaysian politician who has served Chairman of Innoprise Plantations Berhad since February 2026, as well as Member of the Sabah State Legislative Assembly (MLA) for Pantai Dalit since September 2020.
+He previously served as the State Assistant Minister of Finance of Sabah in the Gabungan Rakyat Sabah (GRS) state administration under Chief Minister Hajiji Noor and Ministers Hajiji and Masidi Manjun from October 2020 to January 2023.
+He is a member of Parti Gagasan Rakyat Sabah (GAGASAN), a component party of the Gabungan Rakyat Sabah (GRS) coalition and formerly a member of the United Malays National Organisation of Sabah (Sabah UMNO), a branch of a component party of the Barisan Nasional (BN) coalition.
+He quit Sabah UMNO to join GAGASAN on 21 February 2023.